gkpiccoli/flutter_api_fake/README.md

 Api fake em Flutter que insere fotos de uma lista Json na tela, de forma persistente.

+The app fetch data from fake api and draw itens on screen

 ## Getting Started

 This project is a starting point for a Flutter application.